DJXCLAW/Eaty-Turnip/README.md

 <br> <h1>ALERT</h1>
-<br> BEAN IS NOW ON GLITCH : (in fact we might officially move it there because of speed)
+<br> BEAN IS NOW ON GLITCH : (in fact we might officially move it there because of speed) we did cause its faster github will be a checkpoint thing or something
 <br> SITE: https://bean-glitch-version.glitch.me
 <br> CODE: https://glitch.com/edit/#!/bean-glitch-version
 <br> <h2>CONTROLS</h2>